 OnceHub has two type of Users: Administrators and Members.
 Learn more about OnceHub User roles

 It is recommended that you limit the amount of Administrators in your OnceHub account.
-While OnceHub allows you to have multiple Administrators, to comply with the Data protection by design principle, we recommend you only grant the Administrator role to users who configure setup and require access to reports.
+While OnceHub allows you to have multiple Administrators, to comply with the Data protection by design principle, we recommend you only grant the Administrator role to users who configure setup and require access to reports, billing, or other essential Administrator permissions.
 Users who receive bookings, but do not need to configure scheduling scenarios, should be granted the role of Member.

 There are four access permission levels: